 Because in chords and hymn playing, the bass pedal notes are part of the chord harmony, either as a root or inversion, rather than a separate independent part.

 Do you consider the independence between your fingers when you play a hymn? probably not often.
-The fingers do it together because that’s the way they’ve been trained.
+The fingers work naturally together because that’s the way they’ve been trained.
 The feet should also be trained in a similar way to respond to a chord as the fingers do … they should be an extension of the fingers.

-There is of course pedal technique to be learned, but it is my viewpoint that just playing chords on the manuals and using the pedals at the same time to play root notes, will enable the student to get something connected in his or her mind.
+There is of course pedal technique to be learned, but playing chords on the manuals and using the pedals at the same time to play root notes, will enable the student to get something connected in his or her mind.

-Playing a simple slow chorus on the organ with just a few chords can also help get the feet and pedals involved.
+Playing a simple slow chorus on the organ with just a few chords can also help get the pedals/feet involved with the hands.

-As soon as the feet and pedals become part of the same mental thought, playing hymns becomes much easier.
+As soon as the pedal notes become part of the same mental thought, playing hymns becomes much easier.

 More information about pedal playing and making the transition from piano to church organ can be found at the Reluctant Organist.